We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 • Safety monitoring of biological products that derive from birds

-Specimen requirements: Cloacal swab, or 0.2 ml feces, or 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Specimen requirements: Cloacal swab, or 0.2 ml feces, or 0.2 ml whole blood in EDTA (purple top) tube.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.